masasam/emacs-easy-jekyll/README.md

 		(easy-jekyll-google-cloud-storage-bucket-name . "yourGCPbucketname")
 		(easy-jekyll-image-directory . "img"))))

-If you use use-package, Please write them all in :init.
+If you use [use-package](https://github.com/jwiegley/use-package), please write them all in :init.

 	(use-package easy-jekyll
 	:init